boivie/lovebeat/docs/configuration.rst

     #public_url = "http://lovebeat.example.com/"

     ##
-    ## The database stores information about all services and views.
+    ## The database stores information about all services and alarms.
 It's
     ## in one single file and it's safely rewritten on save, which it does
     ## when exiting the program as well as every minute while running.
 This
     ## can be changed by the 'interval' setting.